MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/e-invoicing-fr-get-started.md

 When you've completed all the required configuration steps, you can generate and submit electronic invoices for posted invoices.
 For more information about how to generate electronic invoices, see [Issue electronic invoices in Finance and Supply chain management](e-invoicing-issuing-electronic-invoices-finance-supply-chain-management.md).

-> [!NOTE]
-> For French electronic invoice submission, additional steps may be completed in addition to the standard procedure that was referred earlier.

-In France, you may add addtional information prior the standard invoice posting procedure.
+In France, you may add addtional information prior executing the standard invoice posting procedure.
 To provide extra information for invoices, follow these steps in your applibale business process.

 For Sales orders or Free text invoices:
 1. Go to **Accounts receivable** \> **Orders** \> **All sales orders** or **Accounts receivable** \> **Invoices** \> **All free text invoices**